How Does Debt Consolidation Affect Your Credit?

 There are multiple options for debt consolidation (more on this in a bit), but if you stick to a well-thought-out payoff plan, a new lower-interest loan is a viable way to pay off high-interest balances in one shot.

 But this approach has drawbacks.
 For example, one common question about the tactic is, “Does debt consolidation hurt your credit score?”
-The answer is yes and no. Here’s what you need to know.
+The answer is yes and no. Let’s start with the negatives.

 When taking out a consolidation loan, you may see an initial dip in your credit score because applying for a loan generally results in a hard inquiry into your credit report.

 “The degree to which they have a negative impact depends on how many inquiries you have over a specific period of time,” says Bruce McClary, spokesperson for the National Foundation for Credit Counseling.
 “If you only apply for one loan and you get approved and you get that loan, that inquiry is going to have a minor impact on your credit score; barely noticeable.”

 He adds: “But if you’re shopping around and you apply for a loan with four or five different lenders, those four or five different inquiries are going to show up in the process, and that could have a bigger negative impact on your credit report.”

 According to FICO, the main credit score company in the U.S., how much a hard inquiry hurts a credit score varies from person to person, and such an inquiry is more likely to hurt your credit score if you have few accounts or a minimal credit history.
 In other words, research your options in advance to avoid potential credit damage from applying for multiple debt consolidation loans, or ask for loan quotes based on soft credit pulls, as opposed to hard inquiries.